spice-herald/QETpy/README.md

 `pip install --upgrade qetpy`

-Beware, the version hosted on PyPi will likely be an older version than the version on GitHub.
+If you prefer conda for package management, QETpy is also available on the conda-forge channel and can be installed via

+`conda install -c conda-forge qetpy`

-To install the most recent (stable) development version of QETpy, clone this repo, then from the top-level directory of the repo, type the following line into your command line
+To install the most recent (stable) development version of QETpy, clone this repo, then from the top-level directory of the repo, type the following into your command line

 `pip install .`